Skip to content

 Lemurs look like monkeys

 Lemurs is a primer on strepasarin (or wet nose).
-This means they have a rhinarium, a wet nose, unlike the Haplorohiene Primate.
+This means they have a rhinarium, and a wet nose, unlike the Haplorohiene Primate.
 Lemurs also have a toothpick.
 An extremely specialized set of incisors in the lower jaw.
 They are thin forward with the front face of the teeth so that they can be used for decoration.
 There is a sublinga that has a “second tongue” underneath the regular tongue of the lemon to clean the toothcomb.

 Like other primate lemurs, lemonade has nails, but they have a special decoration or toilet nail on the second toe.

-Most lemurs also have relatively small heads with small proportions of brain to body size.
+Most lemurs also have relatively small heads with small proportions of brain-to-body size.
 These are not stupid but they are definitely a bit easier than other primates.

 Due to their longer snows, they also feel better than other primates.